CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 - Add Express and node-postgres and make sure you can start the server with `node server.js`
 - Add a new GET endpoint `/customers` to load all the customers from the database
 - Add a new GET endpoint `/suppliers` to load all the suppliers from the database
-- (STRETCH GOAL) Add a new GET endpoint `/products` to load all the product names along their supplier names.
+- (STRETCH GOAL) Add a new GET endpoint `/products` to load all the product names along with their supplier names.